playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## React

-In the React world, all dependency injection is powered by a `createContext` method, which you then `Provide` to your child components.
+In the React world, all dependency injections are powered by a `createContext` method, which you then `Provide` to your child components.
 Within those child components you then consume the provided data with a `useContext` hook.

 ```jsx
 import { createContext, useContext } from "react";